williamgilpin/howto/howto_github.md

     git clone git@github.com:williamgilpin/repo_name.git

 If this still fails, then check that you have SSH set up correctly.
-See the instructions[here](#ssh)
+See the instructions [here.](#ssh)

 2. Now fork the repository to your own GitHub account.
 Go to the original repository on the GitHub web interface and click the "Fork" button.